Sivappu Manjal Pachai: Production

 The official confirmation of the film's title Sivappu Manjal Pachai was revealed by the filmmakers on 8 March 2019 along with a poster and with an indication that the film would be released around summer 2019. the shooting of actor prem was wrapped on 15 March 2019.
 The whole film's shoot was wrapped on 24 March 2019.

 Siddharth was signed in to play the role of a traffic policeman while G. V. Prakash Kumar plays a street racer.
 The filmmakers roped in Malayalam actress Lijomol Jose in her Kollywood debut to play the role of G. V. Prakash's character's sister and the love interest of Siddharth's character, while newcomer Kashmira Pardeshi was hired to play the second female lead.

 Soundtrack

-The soundtrack of the film was composed by debutant Siddhu Kumar to lyrics by Mohan Rajan and Dhamayanthi.
+The soundtrack of the film was composed by debutant Siddhu Kumar with lyrics written by Mohan Rajan and Dhamayanthi.

-Release & reception
+Release and reception

 Release

 The film was theatrically released on 6 September 2019.